-The European Butterflies Group was established in 2006 and aims to promote the study, conservation and enjoyment of butterflies, moths and their habitats in Europe.
+The European Butterflies Group was established in 2006 by Butterfly Conservation members as a new Branch to promote the enjoyment, conservation and study, of butterflies, moths and their habitats in Europe.

 Find out more